 There’s a norm or a formula in buying a piece of real estate, three things actually.
 It’s this.

-Ask anyone in the real estate business and they would advise you the same thing.
+Ask anyone in the real estate and property management and they would advise you the same thing.
 Just consider the chance the location can be near a fault line that may cause grave destruction in case of earthquakes.
 Or the location gets flooded during the rainy season, or can be unsafe in terms of security.

 Many things about the location and the surroundings will either lessen or increase the value of a real estate property.